-In addition, Capral continues to act responsibly by managing scrap aluminium, water usage and the use of raw materials for packaging and thereby minimising the environmental impacts of our operations.
+In addition, Capral continues to act responsibly in minimising the environmental impacts of our operations.
+Our commitment to recycling, elimination of waste materials, and improved waste disposal strategies were demonstrated through the use of recyclable plastic cleats and replacing timber for major customers across all manufacturing locations.
+Furthermore, increased scrap density through our new aluminium scrap bailing operation at Penrith has enhanced scrap management efficiencies.
 Capral monitors compliance with legislative requirements and reviews industry best practice, to promote improved environmental performance.
 Our plant, equipment and processes are assessed regularly and measures are taken where improvements can be achieved.
 A continued focus remains on the disposal of waste; we recycle where possible.